Up-to-date information is available through the State of Michigan

 Until 1895, there was no organized fire protection in our community.
-Avon Township was too rural and sparsely populated to organize a fire department, and the Village of Rochester, although experiencing several fires that nearly destroyed the entire downtown area, was also reluctant to provide funds to organize a fire department.
+Avon Township was too rural to organize a fire department, and the Village of Rochester, although experiencing several fires that nearly destroyed the entire downtown area, was reluctant to provide funds and to organize a fire department.

-In May, 1895, a meeting was held in the Hotel St. James in the Village of Rochester to organize a fire department and within two weeks over 20 men had joined.
-By June 1895, the first fire hose and supplies were purchased from the Revere Rubber Company - for $545 the Village purchased 800 feet of hose, two hose carts, and all the necessary supplies.
-By July 1, 32 men offered to join the fire department.
+In May 1895 a meeting was held in the Village of Rochester to organize a fire department and within two weeks over 20 men had joined.
+By June 1895, the first fire hose and supplies were purchased – for $ 545 the Village purchased 800 feet of hose, two hose carts, and all the necessary supplies.

-Until fire engines could be purchased, hose carts were taken directly to hydrants, and with 60 points or more of pressure, this set-up could provide a respectable amount of water.
+Until fire engines could be purchased, hose carts were taken directly to hydrants and, with 60 pounds or more of pressure, this set-up could provide a respectable amount of water.
 This was not an unusual practice for departments on a budget.
 Unfortunately, if there was not a hydrant nearby, a home was lost to fire.
 In the surrounding and rural Avon Township, there was no ability to provide fire protection with this equipment.

-The hand drawn carts lasted in Rochester until 1922 when the first pumper was purchased for $2,250 from C.H.
-Sutphen Co., and was a chemical unit that could work independently of hydrants.
+The hand drawn carts lasted in Rochester until 1922 when the first pumper was purchased for $ 2,250 from the C.H.
+Sutphen Co. – a chemical unit that could work independently of hydrants.
 Chemical trucks operated with a two-tank system that used bi-carbonate of soda and sulfuric acid mixed together to create pressure.
 Its use as a popular piece of firefighting equipment was limited.

 The acquisition and modernization of the Rochester Fire Department was important to Avon Township residents since the Rochester Fire Department responded to all structure fires within the township.
 Nearly all fires in the Township were complete losses due to the lack of any firefighting equipment and water supply.